An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Appendix I: A Generalization of the Earlier Dual-Fitting Results

-Here, $i$ is the machine to which job $n$ is dispatched, and $R_j(r_n)=C_j-r_n$ is the ``remaining" completion time of job $j$ at time $r_n$, where $C_j$ denotes the completion time of job $j$ following the HRDF rule.\footnote{In \cite{anand2012resource}, the newly released job is denoted by $j$ with arrival time $t$, so that based on our notation, $t:=r_n$ and $j:=n$.
-Moreover, in the definition of $\bar{\alpha}_n$, the term $R_n(r_n)$ is written in its expanded form, $\sum_{j\in\mathcal{A}(r_n), \rho_{ij}(r_n)\ge \rho_{in}}v_j(r_n)+v_{in}$.} However, the choice of the dual variables in \cite{anand2012resource} is not quite immediate and provides little insight about how one can extend those results to more complex cost functions.
+Here, $i$ is the machine to which job $n$ is dispatched, and $R_j(r_n)=C_j-r_n$ is the ``remaining" completion time of job $j$ at time $r_n$, where $C_j$ denotes the completion time of job $j$ following the HRDF rule.
+However, the choice of the dual variables in \cite{anand2012resource} is not quite immediate and provides little insight about how one can extend those results to more complex cost functions.
 Here we show how these complicated-looking variables can be obtained systematically by using a simple application of the optimal control framework to a special case of the ${\ell}_k$-flow objective function.
 It is worth noting that in \cite{anand2012resource}, only the performance of the HRDF schedule for the specific $\ell_k$-norm is considered.
 The optimal control approach that we adopt here can be used in a more general setting for which we first define an optimal value function according to a scheduling policy that we wish to analyze, and then carry the machinery in Section \ref{sec:optimal-control} to fit the dual variables for that specific policy.

 To determine the dual variables for HRDF, let us assume that job $n$ is released at some \emph{arbitrary} time $r_n$ and dispatched to machine $i$ by the algorithm.
 (From now on, we fix machine $i$ and, for simplicity, drop all the indices that depend on $i$.)
 By the definition of the HRDF rule, we know that at time $r_n$, the machine must schedule a job $\ell$ with the highest \emph{residual density} $\frac{g_{\ell}(t)}{v_{\ell}(r_n)}$ (rather than the original density $\rho_{\ell}=\frac{g_{\ell}(t)}{v_{\ell}})$.
 Therefore, the offline optimal control objective function with identical release times $r_{\ell}=r_n, \forall \ell\in \mathcal{A}(r_n)$ is given by